Am I allowed to rebuild?

 Yes, any alterations or additions need to comply with the same process as new buildings to ensure the appropriate level of bush fire protection is provided.

-In particular, if the proposed alterations or additions are equivalent to 50% or more of the existing dwelling, the building may need to be upgraded for ember protection.
+In particular, the proposed alterations or additions and the existing dwelling may require ember protection.

 What approvals do I need for sheds, fences and swimming pools?

 These types of features are considered ancillary development.
-If they are located more than 10 metres away from the house, there are no construction requirements for bush fire protection.
-If they are located within 10 metres of the house, they need to meet the same construction requirements as the bush fire attack level as the house.
-For example, sheds might need to be made out of particular materials.
+If they are located more than 6 metres away from the house, there are no construction requirements for bush fire protection.
+If they are located within 6 metres of the house, they need to meet the same construction requirements as the bush fire attack level as the house.
+For example, sheds might need to be made out of particular materials

 We are rebuilding more than one house or adding a granny flat.
 Do we need to do anything additional?